cybercongress/launch-kit/cyber_address_converter/README.md

 ```bash
 ./cyber convert-cosmos-batch validators.csv ./validators.csv --acc-prefix=cyber
 ```
-It should take few seconds.
+It should take a few seconds.
 The new `validators.csv` file will replace the old one in the current repo.
 The data structure is now `cyberaddress, cyberbalance`